linuxhw/hw-probe/README.md

 * Fedora 15 and newer (need to add `fuse-libs` package to host on Fedora 15, 16 and 17)
 * RHEL 7 and newer
 * CentOS 7 and newer
+* Puppy Linux 6.0 and newer (Tahr, XenialPup, BionicPup, etc.)
+* Clear Linux of any version
 * Mageia 2 and newer
 * Alt Linux 7 and newer
 * Gentoo 12 and newer
 * Sabayon 13 and newer
 * Slackware 14.2 and newer
-* Puppy Linux 6.0 and newer (Tahr, XenialPup, BionicPup, etc.)

 Docker
 ------